-Who can become a victim?
+Who can become a victim of identity crime?

-So what can I do to keep my identity safe?
+What can I do to keep my identity safe?

 - Encrypt your wireless network to the highest possible setting - ideally WPA2.